 – databases and models contributes to an innovative environment that presents ideas that can make significant contributions to social development.

-The division of Microwave and Optical Remote Sensing has studies of processes in the atmosphere that are important to the climate as the main focus.
+The division of Geoscience and Remote Sensing has studies of processes in the atmosphere that are important to the climate as the main focus.
 The research is based on remote measurement of geophysical phenomena such as forests, sea ice and ocean currents, as well as on-site studies of human as well as natural emissions into the atmosphere.

 The division Onsala Space Observatory